acediaye/Control-System/readme.md

 - Q is like a performance matrix, nxn symmetric positive semidefinite matrix
 - R is like a effort matrix, mxm symmetric positive definite matrix

-Q and R values are weights that penalize the respective states.
-If Q has larger values than R then the system will have a fast response of x -> 0 with a large u.
-If R has larger values than Q then the system will have a slow response of x -> 0 with a small u.
+Q and R values are weights that penalize the use of the respective states/inputs.
+Values in Q and R need to be positive.
+With high values it tells the system not to use that state a lot (slow resposne) or with low values it tells the system to freely use that state (fast resposne).

 1. State space equations of the model gives A and B